My Little Bossings

 A sequel to the film was made, to which Sotto initially hinted in an interview, and was released in Christmas 2014 as one of the official entries for the 40th Metro Manila Film Festival.

 Plot

-Torky (Vic Sotto) is a bookkeeper working for Baba (Kris Aquino), a millionaire cash management specialist.
-Because of some conflict in her business that puts her life in danger, Baba entrusts the safety of her son Justin (Bimby Yap) to Torky, who takes him home to meet his daughter Ice (Aiza Seguerra) and Ching (Ryzza Mae Dizon), the street urchin that the latter took under her wing.
+Torky is a bookkeeper working for Baba, a millionaire cash management specialist.
+Because of some conflict in her business that puts her life in danger, Baba entrusts the safety of her son Justin to Torky, who takes him home to meet his daughter Ice and Ching, the street urchin that the latter took under her wing.
 Given that Justin and Torky are not particularly fond of each other, how all four of them would get along under one roof becomes the focus of the story.